Complete the Loan Process

 Loans are funds that must be repaid with interest, usually after the student leaves college.
 Students must meet eligibility requirements to qualify for student loans.
 Student loans are a serious financial obligation, and we encourage you to be very careful with your student loan borrowing.
 It is very easy to incur a large student loan debt through these loan programs.
 For more detailed information regarding loans, please visit www.studentloans.gov .

-*ATTENTION* Beginning with the Fall 2013 semester, due to federal regulation all first time loan borrowers will experience a 30 day delay in disbursement of loans during their first semester of borrowing.
+Due to federal regulation all first time loan borrowers will experience a 30 day delay in disbursement of loans during their first semester of borrowing.
 Also any student who is attending one semester only during an academic year will receive their loans in two disbursements, one at the beginning of the semester and one mid semester.

 The DIRECT Subsidized Loan is a loan for undergraduate students with financial need.
 For loans disbursed on or after July 1, 2014 the interest rate is fixed at 4.66 percent.
 These loans come directly from the Department of Education.
 The Federal government pays the interest on subsidized loans while you are still in school, and repayment begins six months after you graduate, leave school, or drop below half-time enrollment.